Alastair is an experienced public speaker and educator and can give community talks on a range of story-related topics:

 People have been telling stories for as long as there has been language and, in this talk, Alastair starts by asking what evolutionary drive led humans to use story to shape experience.
 From this beginning, he takes his audience on a journey from ancient myths and legends all the way to contemporary approaches to oral storytelling, via the storytelling revival in the 20th century.
 En route, Alastair will draw on his experience as a performance storyteller to explore the connections between everyday tales that people tell during casual conversation and storytelling as an art form - as well as what makes the oral tradition distinct from the written word.

-Fairy tales are embedded in contemporary culture so that (for instance) an advertiser’s use of the image of a red cloak among trees is immediately recognisable as a reference to Little Red Riding Hood.
-In this talk, Alastair explores the history of fairy tales from their origins in the oral tradition, their popularisation through the literary salons of the 17th and 18th century, the impact of the moving image on their popularity, and modern reinterpretations.
+Folk and fairy tales are embedded in contemporary culture so that (for instance) an advertiser’s use of the image of a red cloak among trees is immediately recognisable as a reference to Little Red Riding Hood.
+In this talk, Alastair explores the history of folk and fairy tale from origins in the oral tradition.
+He asks, 'What makes these stories stick', looks at their common features, how they highlight particular human attributes (for good or ill), and how they have been reinterpreted for modern audiences.

 We cannot underestimate the impact that stories have upon us and our understanding of the world - and this is doubly the case when considering the stories that we share with children.
 Fairy tales are embedded in western culture and beyond and, in this talk, Alastair unpicks ways in which power is situated in some of the most popular fairy tales, and where these representations have come from, discussing representation in relation to gender, class, age, religion and sexuality.